apoorvagpt700/Fetch-Analytics-Engineer-Assignment/README.md

 2. 2NF - All non key attributes are dependent on primary key in all tables
 3. 3NF - All non key attributes are independent of each other

-Removed the redundant columns like category and categoryCode from brands table in order to maintain the normlaization of the model.
+Removed the redundant columns like category and categoryCode from brands table in order to maintain the normalization of the model.

 ### Second: Write queries that directly answer predetermined questions from a business stakeholder